 Selecting Your Premises

 Never purchase or settle for a property due to things like time constraints or just wanting to ‘get it started’.
 Too many entrepreneurs will rush in and buy or rent a location in areas with a high demand and low supply.
+If you’re starting a food business, here’s why you should hire a food kiosk.

 Hanging out for a property that makes more sense financially to rent or buy, perhaps even at the expense of having an amazing location (use the money you save to increase your online presence!) can mean the difference between your business booming or busting.